 On July 21, 2023, in response to a Court order, the parties submitted a Stipulation and Proposed Order Modifying the Case Schedule with an updated proposed schedule to accommodate additional claim construction proceedings.
-On August 4, 2023, the Court entered a modified version of the parties' proposed schedule.
-The parties' Second Supplemental Joint Claim Construction Brief is due October 9, 2023, and a Markman hearing is set for October 25, 2023.
+On August 4, 2023, the Court entered a modified version of the parties' proposed schedule, which was revised on August 28, 2023.
+The parties' Second Supplemental Joint Claim Construction Brief was filed on October 10, 2023, and a Markman hearing regarding the disputed terms occurred on November 1, 2023.